SanthoshKumarrS/Patient-Survival-Prediction/README.md

 # Patient-Survival-Prediction
 In this repository, I've developed a Deep Neural Network model to predict patient survival.
-The main evaluation metric for the model is Recall.
+The Evaluation metric for the model is Recall.

 **🧾Description:** Getting a rapid understanding of the context of a patient’s overall health has been particularly important during the COVID-19 pandemic as healthcare workers around the world struggle with hospitals overloaded by patients in critical condition.
 Intensive Care Units (ICUs) often lack verified medical histories for incoming patients.
 A patient in distress or who is brought in confused or unresponsive may not be able to provide information about chronic conditions such as heart disease, injuries, or diabetes.
 Medical records may take days to transfer, especially for a patient from another medical provider or system.
 Knowledge about chronic conditions can inform clinical decisions about patient care and ultimately improve patient survival outcomes.